 Now ranked the 21st best restaurant in the world, Alinea was opened in 2005 as a collaboration between Nick Kokonas and Grant Achatz.

-Alongside a unique dining experience, a combination of content marketing and PR was used to develop the brand.
+Alongside a unique fine dining experience, a combination of content marketing and PR was used to develop the brand.
 One of the first projects was to launch a book.
 It was a coffee-table cookbook that demonstrated molecular gastronomy (Alinea’s house style).
 The book showcases 600 recipes with high-quality photographs for each.
 At the time it was published it was unique and Gourmet magazine named it the best in the country.

 It was a great move that helped to put Alinea on the map.